corrmatrix/nlp-transformers-llm/README.md

 ## Articles and research papers

+- Can Mamba Learn How to Learn?
+A Comparative Study on In-Context Learning Tasks : https://arxiv.org/abs/2402.04248v1 - 06/02/2024

 - The Impact of Reasoning Step Length on Large Language Models : https://arxiv.org/abs/2401.04925v1 - 10/01/2024